winstonbecker/scCRC_continuum/README.md

 -computation of differentials and malignancy continuum

 *snRNA_stromal_analysis.R*
--standard Seurat 3 (Stuart et al. 2019) workflow for dimensionality reduction and clustering of stomal cells from all samples
+-Standard Seurat 3 (Stuart et al. 2019) workflow for dimensionality reduction and clustering of stomal cells from all samples.
+The seurat object linked to in the data section is what was produced from this script.

 snRNA_immune_analysis.R
--standard Seurat 3 (Stuart et al. 2019) workflow for dimensionality reduction and clustering of stomal cells from all samples
+-Standard Seurat 3 (Stuart et al. 2019) workflow for dimensionality reduction and clustering of stomal cells from all samples

 #### scATAC Analysis Scripts ####
 ArchR is utilized for a significant portion of the scATAC analysis.
 You can find additional details on ArchR here (https://www.archrproject.com/).